clebert/cybernaut/README.md

 });
 ```

-This example can be easily executed in a Docker container,
+This [example][example] can be easily executed in a Docker container,

 on Chrome: